 Governments, businesses and organizations like to promote what they have done and how the money they have spent has proven they are “accountable.”
 This is tricky with mental health issues as it is difficult to measure objectively the improvement in a public forum.
 If a person has surgery on a broken hip the outcome is measureable; it is black and white.
 Not so when it comes to mental health; the results must protect confidentiality.
 This invisibility reduces the desire/interest of people to put money into these services, which is another barrier to accessibility!

 At Shift the biggest obstacle to a client completing their therapy is cost.
-We attempt to increase accessibility to services by providing services from counsellors, provisional psychologists, as well as registered psychologists; additionally we offer a sliding scale.
+We attempt to increase accessibility to services by providing services from counsellors, provisional psychologists, as well as registered psychologists.
 This, however, is not enough for clients that require access to residential treatment or who have psychiatric concerns or who just cannot afford to access therapy in a private practice either because they have limited benefits or no benefits.
 There needs to be more!
 More walk-in clinics, more front line workers in our health care system, more funding for programs like the YWCA and Support Network, and more financial support for people to participate in therapy.
 The costs of NOT increasing accessibility are too high!
 We have all read about the tragedies where mental health was hidden or not treated; we need to insist on change at a fundamental level – how services are delivered needs to be altered to actually make services accessible.